-The Company completes the acquisition of the American Apparel® brand and relaunches the brand’s U.S. e-commerce site a few months later.
-The Company also adds two yarn-spinning facilities to it’s U.S. operations through the Swift Spinning acquisition and acquires Superior, a distributor in Australia, to support international growth.
+The Company completes the acquisition of the American Apparel® brand.
+The Company also adds two yarn-spinning facilities to its U.S. operations through the Swift Spinning acquisition and acquires Superior, a distributor in Australia, to support international growth.

-Gildan purchases a yarn-spinning facility in Eden, North Carolina, and plans to invest approximately USD $5 million to revamp the facility and upgrade it to Gildan’s standards.
+Gildan purchases a yarn-spinning facility in Eden, North Carolina, and plans to invest approximately U.S. $5 million to revamp the facility and upgrade it to Gildan’s standards.

 Gildan is re-accredited by the Fair Labor Association.